-For maximum flower and fruit production, the weeping crabapple demands full sun.
-Ideally, this tree should receive 8 to 12 hours of direct light each day.
-However, if you have a spot that is partly shady, the tree can tolerate such conditions—it just may not have as many abundant blooms or a bumper crop of crabapples.
+For maximum flower and fruit production, a weeping crabapple demands full sun.
+Ideally, this tree should receive eight to 12 hours of direct light each day.
+However, if you have a spot that is partly shady, the tree can tolerate such conditions—but it will probably produce fewer blossoms and fruit.

 The crabapple tree is not fussy about the type of soil it’s planted in—as long as it’s well-draining.
 Otherwise, the roots of the tree can become soggy and subject to rot.
 Soil should be friable for the health and longevity of the tree.
 In addition, these trees do best in soil with a pH level of 5.0 to 6.5; slightly acidic is best.

 Once established, rainfall generally produces sufficient amounts of water for the crabapple tree.
 These trees are considered to be drought-tolerant, and therefore a good choice even if rainfall can be spotty.
 However, you should plan to supplement this tree with additional watering if drought stretches on for an extended period.
 Otherwise, the tree is likely to deplete its energy reserves to maintain vitality, resulting a shortage of blossoms and fruit in the following year.

 Temperature and Humidity